 After choosing El Paso as the site for Fallout: Lonestar, the city's smaller nature made further decisions rather simple.
-A major wasteland city would more-or-less have to reside in downtown El Paso, especially if we were going to feature any of the city's landmarks.
-So I went to the business of carving out a place for Lonestar's Confederacy, a city that would later be known as "Graveyard."
+A major wasteland city would have to reside in downtown El Paso, especially if we were going to feature any of the city's landmarks.
+So I went to the business of carving out a place for the Lonestar's Confederacy, a city that would later be known as "Graveyard."

 THE LOOK OF EL PASO

 Visually distinguishing Lonestar from the Fallout 4 Commonwealth was my primary objective.
 When walking through Graveyard, your average Fallout fan should not feel their world is just a reshuffle of assets.
 I'd been able to recreate the El Paso esthetic in Fallout: Lonestar's main city of Graveyard with existing Fallout 4 assets.
 This was due in large part to the dynamic nature of Bethesda Softworks' Creation Kit.
 Assets originally intended to recreate the New England styles of post-war Boston could be rearranged into familiar southwestern shapes or completely new structures where desired.

 The bell that tolled the end of humanity's reign was especially unkind to Texas.
 The great plains of the Lone Star State put up little resistance against the hellfire that burned it away.
 As the fallout fell, the winds changed, and the ash and sand wore down what little remained.
 Survivors from the great underground vaults reached the surface only to find the expanse of Texas had been swept clean of civilization.
 The desert before them bore little resemblance to the home glimpsed in photographs.

 With the founding of the Lonestar Confederacy came the Law.
 While it protected many, it fed no one.
 Famine is dissolving Lonestar from the inside.
 Food is the most valuable commodity, and there are those who would use that hunger to bend the Confederacy to their will.